Suicide of Megan Meier: Background

 Megan Taylor Meier was born on November 6, 1992, to Christina "Tina" Meier and Ronald Meier in O'Fallon, Missouri.
+Ronald Meier died in Delray Beach, Florida on December 7, 2022 at the age of 52.

 From the third grade in 2001–02, after Meier had told her mother she had wanted to kill herself, Meier had been under the care of a psychiatrist.
-She had been prescribed Citalopram (an antidepressant that has a possible side effect of increasing suicide risk in young people), Methylphenidate, and the atypical Antipsychotic Ziprasidone.
-Meier had been diagnosed with Attention Deficit Disorder, Depression, and self-esteem issues regarding her weight.
+She had been prescribed citalopram (an antidepressant that has a possible side effect of increasing suicide risk in young people), methylphenidate, and the atypical antipsychotic ziprasidone.
+Meier had been diagnosed with attention deficit disorder, depression, and self-esteem issues regarding her weight.
 Meier was described by her parents as a "bubbly, goofy" girl who enjoyed spending time with her friends and family.

 Meier attended Fort Zumwalt public schools, including Pheasant Point Elementary School and Fort Zumwalt West Middle School in nearby O'Fallon, Missouri.
 Meier befriended the popular girls so that the boys who picked on her would stop.
 The girls soon turned on Meier and the bullying became even worse than before.
 For eighth grade in 2006, her parents enrolled her at Immaculate Conception Catholic School in Dardenne Prairie.

 Soon after opening her own MySpace account despite her mother's objections, Meier received a friend request from a fellow user claiming to be a 16-year-old boy named Josh Evans.
-Meier and "Josh" became online friends but never met in person or spoke.
+Meier and "Josh" became online friends but never met in person or spoke to each other.
 She thought "Josh" was attractive.
-As Meier began to exchange messages with this person, her family said she seemed to have had her "spirits lifted".
-This person claimed to have moved to the nearby city of O'Fallon, was homeschooled, and did not yet have a phone number.
+As Meier began to exchange messages with this person, her family said she seemed to have had her "spirits lifted", but eventually her mother became concerned about Megan becoming so infatuated with someone she'd never met in person, especially since "Josh" would always have some reason why he couldn't meet her in person, call her or give her his address.
+This person claimed to have moved to the nearby city of O'Fallon, to have been homeschooled, and to not yet have a phone number.

 A 16-year-old male named "Josh Evans" was registered on the account that was later attributed to bullying Meier.
 However, Lori Drew, the mother of Sarah Drew, a former friend of Meier, later admitted to creating the MySpace account.
 At the time of the suicide, the Drew and Meier families were neighbors, living four doors apart.

 Drew was aided by her daughter and by Ashley Grills, an 18-year-old employee of Lori.
 Lori and several others ran the hoaxed account.
 Witnesses testified that the women intended to use Meier's messages sent to "Josh" to get information about her and later humiliate Meier in retribution for Meier allegedly spreading gossip about Drew's daughter.